Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: SU(2) model of a many-neutrino system

 where the tensor products are implicit for the other particles.
 In a similar way, the flavor inversion probability $P_i(t)$ can be expressed as

-We display the exact evolution of both quantities in Fig.~\ref{Th_evo}: the top panel shows results for $\expval {Z_i(t)}$ while the bottom panel displays the inversion probabilities.
-As expected from the exchange symmetry in Eq.~\eqref{Eq_symm_exchange} and the asymmetric choice of initial state $\ket{\Psi_0}$, the flavor evolution of neutrinos $0$ and $1$ are the mirror image of neutrinos $3$ and $2$ (respectively).
+We display the exact evolution of both quantities in Fig.~\ref{Th_evo}: The top panel shows results for $\expval {Z_i(t)}$ while the bottom panel displays the inversion probabilities.
+As expected from the exchange symmetry in Eq.~\eqref{Eq_symm_exchange} and the asymmetric choice of initial state $\ket{\Psi_0}$, the flavor evolution of neutrinos $\nu_0$ and $\nu_1$ is the mirror image of neutrinos $\nu_3$ and $\nu_2$ (respectively).
 This is reflected in the equivalence of inversion probabilities for these neutrinos (bottom panel of Fig.~\ref{Th_evo}).
-Due to the presence of this symmetry, in the rest of this work we will show results for inversion probabilities only.
+Because of the presence of this symmetry, in the rest of this work we show results for inversion probabilities only.